GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/07.Master,-the-Tempest-Is-Raging!/docs.md

 And with joy I shall make the blest harbor,
 And rest on the blissful shore.

-Refrain:
-"The winds and the waves shall obey My will,
-Peace, be still!
-Whether the wrath of the storm-tossed sea,
-Or demons, or men, or whatever it be,
-No water can swallow the ship where lies
-The Master of ocean, and earth, and skies;
-They all shall sweetly obey My will;
-Peace, be still!
-Peace, be still!
-They all shall sweetly obey My will;
-Peace, peace, be still!"

 ```

 - |   -  |
 -------------|------------|
 Title | Master, the Tempest Is Raging! |
 Key | C Major |
-Titles | "The winds and waves shall obey My will |
+Titles | "The winds and the waves shall obey My will,  |
 First Line | Master, the tempest is raging! |
 Author | Miss M. A. Baker
 Year | 1941